edymol/MicroservicesBasics/README.md

 2. **Create Limits Service Properties Files:**
     - Create `limits-service-qa.properties` and `limits-service-dev.properties` in the newly created folder.
+    - Add the limits inside the folders like this `limits-service.minimum = 5 - limits-service.maximum = 995`.

 3. **Commit to Local Repository:**
     ```bash